[ Printer Friendly Version ] [ Report Abuse ]

 “And what’s that?”
 Louis asked in a muffled voice.

-“Well that right there is a reason to celebrate.”
-Louis said sarcastically, throwing his arms up in the air.
-“Let’s get in the pumpkin pasties and make a real party out of this.
-Seriously Horatio this isn’t helping me at all.”
+“Well, that right there is a reason to celebrate,” Louis snapped sarcastically, throwing his arms up in the air.
+“Let’s get in the pumpkin pasties and Butterbeers, make a real party out of this.
+Seriously, Horatio, this isn’t helping me at all.”

-Louis ran a hand over his face and took a deep breath as he leant backwards on the seat and fidgeted so his foot was resting on the seat opposite him, next to Horatio, he was sorely tempted to kick him to try and make himself feel a tiny bit better.
+Louis ran a hand over his face and took a deep breath as he leant backwards on the seat and fidgeted so his foot was resting on Horatio, he was sorely tempted to kick him to try to make himself feel a tiny bit better.

-“What about you Louis?”
-Horatio asked seriously, all signs of joking gone from his face.
+“What about you, Louis?”
+Horatio asked seriously, all signs of joking going from his face as he rested his hands on Louis’ feet.

 “This isn’t about me,” Louis muttered.